-The diagnosis found here addresses an inoperative lamp condition.
-If the airbag indicator lamp stays on with the ignition switch in the On position, or comes on and stays on while driving, refer to Group 8M -Passive Restraint Systems for diagnosis.
-For circuit descriptions and diagrams, refer to 8W-40 - Instrument Cluster, 8W-43 - Airbag System, and 8W-45 -Body Control Module in Group 8W - Wiring Diagrams.
+The diagnosis found here addresses an inoperative airbag indicator lamp condition.
+If the airbag indicator lamp stays on with the ignition switch in the On position, or comes on and stays on while driving, refer to Group 8M - Passive Restraint Systems for diagnosis.
+For circuit descriptions and diagrams, refer to 8W-40 - Instrument Cluster, 8W-43 - Airbag System, and 8W-45 - Body Control Module in Group 8W - Wiring Diagrams.

-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER то GROUP 8M PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

 The airbag indicator lamp has a lamp backup feature.
 Following the seat belt reminder lamp display function, if the instrument cluster circuitry has detected an inoperative airbag warning lamp circuit it will flash the seat belt reminder lamp on and off for twenty seconds.
-Once the instrument cluster circuitry has detected an inoperative airbag warning lamp circuit, if a lamp-on message is received from the Airbag Control Module (ACM) on the CCD data bus, the seatbelt reminder lamp will flash for twelve seconds or the duration of the airbag system malfunction, whichever is longer.
+Once the instrument cluster circuitry has detected an inoperative airbag warning lamp circuit, if a lamp-on message is received from the Airbag Control Module (ACM) on the Chrysler Collision Detection (CCD) data bus, the seatbelt reminder lamp will flash for twelve seconds or the duration of the airbag system malfunction, whichever is longer.

 If the airbag indicator lamp fails to light when the ignition switch is turned to the On position, and the seat belt reminder lamp flashes following its normal display function (about seven seconds after the ignition switch is turned to the On position), replace the airbag indicator lamp bulb with a known good unit.
-If the airbag indicator lamp still fails to operate, diagnosis of the lamp, the instrument cluster circuitry, the CCD data bus, and the Body Control Module (BCM) should be performed with a DRB scan tool as described in the proper Body Diagnostic Procedures manual.
+If the airbag indicator lamp still fails to operate, diagnosis of the airbag lamp, the instrument cluster circuitry, the CCD data bus, and the Body Control Module (BCM) should be performed with a DRB scan tool as described in the proper Diagnostic Procedures manual.
+For further diagnosis of the airbag indicator lamp and the instrument cluster circuitry, see Instrument Cluster in this group.